A Hypertoroidal Covering for Perfect Color Equivariance: Experiments

-In this case, the lifting will yield at most $\nicefrac{N}{2}+1$ representations with useful information. \paragraph{Selecting the right order.} We define the best order for a particular interval to be the order with the highest average coverage $H/N$.
+\paragraph{Selecting the right order.} We define the best order for a particular interval to be the order with the highest average coverage $H/N$.
 This metric offers a principled way to select the network order using input data statistics.
-Figure~\ref{fig:HTCNN_LiftingHeatmap} shows the average coverage across a range of orders.
-For most cases, the highest average coverage is achieved at order four. \paragraph{Application to RGB shift equivariance.}
+Figure~\ref{fig:HTCNN_LiftingHeatmap} shows the average coverage across a range of orders; typically the highest average coverage is achieved at order four.